marufsharia/Web-Environment-Setup/README.md

 ###  Install Composer to Download Laravel

-Run the commands below to install composer package and install. you must have curl package installed for the commands to work.. if not, just run `==sudo apt install curl==` to install it.After that run the following command.
+Run the commands below to install composer package and install. you must have curl package installed for the commands to work.. if not, just run the following command  to install curl.

+>   `sudo apt install curl`

+ After installed curl , run the following command to install composer.

 > `curl -sS https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin --filename=composer`